 Continuing practice with arithmetic computation, students enter the world of algebra as they work increasingly to express order in mathematical equations and to discover an unknown number through computation.
 Simple logic structures are applied to more complex problem solving and abstract thinking.
 In geometry, students study planar forms, including figure constructions, angle theorems and proofs, the golden ratio, further exploration of the Pythagorean Theorem, and perspective drawing.

 In the grade seven physics block, students study mechanical force and simple machines.
 In the chemistry block, the study focuses on the exploration of the chemical process of combustion.
-Experiments are conducted on the lime cycle, salts, acids and bases.
+Experiments are conducted on the lime cycle, salts, acids, and bases.

-Moving from the earth in the study of geology, chemistry and physics, to the universe in the study of the stars, study returns to the human being in the seventh grade block on human physiology.
+Moving from the earth in the study of geology, chemistry, and physics, to the universe in the study of the stars, study returns to the human being in the seventh-grade block on human physiology.
 The teacher artistically presents the study of essential human systems, including respiration, digestion, circulation, and reproduction.
 As students learn to appreciate the wonderful functioning of these systems, they begin to appreciate the human being within the context of earth and universe.
 This study helps students begin to develop a balanced and co-existent point of view from within their own individuality.

 Students study the biographies of important individuals during the Renaissance, the Age of Exploration, and the Scientific Revolution whose changing views of the world profoundly influenced global thinking.

-Handwork classes continue with hand sewing, creation of a doll in human form the focus of the year’s projects.
+Handwork classes continue with hand sewing, the creation of a doll in human form the focus of the year’s projects.
 Woodworking classes continue work with hand tools to create objects that are both beautiful and practical.
 In gardening, students work with a growing appreciation of nutrition and the value of plants on the biodynamic farm, River Road Gardens, on the River Bend campus.

 Singing in grade seven includes madrigals, ballads and an introduction to Renaissance music, and students are combined in ensembles with voice and instrument working together to explore harmony.

 Team sports and track and field events are the framework for the ongoing work in physical education classes to develop individual skills and capacities and to coordinate with others.
-A class day trip to a high ropes course strengthens individual and group capacities, and partner dancing brings the study off the playing field and is an important block in grade seven.
+A class day trip to a high ropes course strengthens individual and group capacities and partner dancing brings the study off the playing field and is an important block in grade seven.